-Water rental fees for use approvals are based on one year or two years of use, and are payable at the time you submit your application.
+Water rental fees for use approvals are based on either one year or two years of use and are payable at the time you submit your application.

 If you require a Permit over Crown Land, an additional yearly rental fee will apply.

-Application fees and annual rentals are not required from:
+Application fees and annual rentals are not required from the following:

 - Provincial or Federal Ministries